jooaodanieel/calm-horseshoe/README.md

 `npm test`
 > note: this will run lint before running other tests

+## Documentation

+Once you have a local server running, the API was documented with Swagger and it can be found at `http://localhost:3000/api-docs/`

 ## Author

 João Francisco Daniel - 2017 - Applying for theVelops internship